 This module introduces students to core concepts of social justice.
 The implementation and impact of international, national and local policy on social justice is explored and students are supported to evaluate these.
-The sociopolitical challenges and issues of collaborative approaches in achieving social justice will be appraised and students enabled to construct collaborative strategies to promote social justice.
+The sociopolitical challenges and issues of collaborative approaches in achieving social justice will be appraised and students enabled to construct collaborative strategies to promote social justice in social work practice.
 This module encourages the development of group, communicative and collaborative skills.